Codecademy/docs/content/java/concepts/collections/collections.md

   - 'paths/computer-science'
 ---

 Collections are data structures used to organize an arbitrary list of items together in a group.
-One of the most fundamental and commonly used type of collection is an [array](https://www.codecademy.com/resources/docs/java/arrays).
+The most fundamental and commonly used type of collection is an [array](https://www.codecademy.com/resources/docs/java/arrays).
 However, Java implements a variety of other types of collections, each with its own characteristics and advantages.